 Peanuts also have a unique combination of fibre and monounsaturated and polyunsaturated fats, so they can help keep you feeling full and satisfied.
 As a low response food on the Glycemic Index, peanuts satiate feelings of hunger and help control blood sugar levels – just a handful of peanuts will keep hunger at bay.

-A serving of peanuts (¼ cup/60 mL) also contains many of the vitamins and minerals necessary for the body’s growth and maintenance.
-This serving size of dry roasted, unsalted peanuts is an excellent source of niacin and manganese; a good source of vitamin E, copper and magnesium; and a source of fibre, potassium, zinc, vitamin B6, riboflavin, phosphorus, folate and selenium.
-It also contains 9 grams of protein and has no sodium or cholesterol.
+A serving of peanuts (50 grams) also contains many of the vitamins and minerals necessary for the body’s growth and maintenance.
+This serving size of dry roasted, unsalted peanuts is a high source of fibre; an excellent source of niacin and manganese; a good source of vitamin E, copper, magnesium, folate and phosphorus; and a source of potassium, zinc, vitamin B6, choline, selenium, thiamin and pantothenic acid.
+It also contains 12 grams of protein and has no sodium or cholesterol.

 Want to learn more about peanut nutrition?
 Go to: peanut-institute.com